 When I watch a movie based on a book I like, I try to be fair.
-There are things books can do which movies are simply incapable of, and movies can be capable of showing things more swiftly than books.
+There are things books can do which movies are simply incapable of and vice-versa.
 So I try to evaluate movie adaptations with consideration for the strengths and weakness of film as a storytelling medium.

 That said, in the past 24 hours I’ve watched Twilight: New Moon and Percy Jackson and the Olympians: The Lightning Thief.
 Neither were good adaptations.